ytiurin/react-hook-layout/README.md

 };
 ```

-Now page will render to:
+Now, the page will render to:

 ```html
 <div className="common-layout">